Storytelling in Business Presentations – 10 top tips for 2024

 After all, facts get forgotten.
 Stories get repeated.

-1. Use stories to make it personal
+1. How to tell stories to make it personal

 When you tell a story, the audience recalls similar events in their own lives and a bond is created.
 As a result, stories enable you to form a relationship with your listeners in a matter of seconds.